Yamatoji Line: Yamatoji Rapid Service

-All trains are operated using 221 series EMUs, with every of them being 8 cars.
+All trains are operated by 8-car 221 series EMUs.

 Regional Rapid Service

 Regional Rapid Service (区間快速, Kukan Kaisoku) operate the same route as the Yamatoji Rapid but make every stop on the Osaka Loop Line.
 They are operated in weekday rush hours, plus weekend nights.
 There are also services which operate through services to the Wakayama Line.
 All services are operated using 221 series EMUs.

 Rapid Service

 Rapid Service (快速, Kaisoku)" operate between JR Namba and either Takada on the Wakayama Line (daytime), or Nara / Kamo (morning, evening, night), with an interval of 2 trains per hour.
 Among the through trains towards the Wakayama Line during the evening rush, some of them are coupled with Nara-bound services before decoupling at Ōji.
 However there are no Namba-bound services where two trains couple at Ōji.
 Additionally, there are a few Namba-bound through service trains starting from Nara and detours to the Sakurai Line in the morning rush.